hermonochy/QuizMaster/README.md

 ## Future Work

-- more methods of awnsering questions
+- more methods of answering questions
 - adding pictures to questions
 - more user friendly method of starting
-- more user friendly interface
 - multiplayer options
 - different game modes